MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 |AZURE_SUBSCRIPTION_ID     |    Subscription ID     |
 |AZURE_TENANT_ID    |    Tenant ID   |

-### Set up Azure Login with User Assigned Managed Identity
+### Set up Azure Login with User-Assigned Managed Identity

 In this example, you use the user-assigned managed identity to authenticate with Azure with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The example uses GitHub secrets for the `client-id`, `subscription-id` and `tenant-id` values.